Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 {"id":"a3","parentId

 Node b1 branches from a2, creating an alternate timeline.
 Both paths coexist in the same file.
-The SessionManager API provides operations for listing, creating, resuming, and branching sessions.
+The SessionManager API handles listing, creating, resuming, and branching sessions.

 Compaction: Infinite Session Length

-When a session approaches 80% of the context window (configurable), Pi triggers compaction.
-Older messages are replaced by a summary generated by a cheap model (e.g., Claude Haiku).
-This enables unlimited session length without quality degradation:
+When a session approaches 80% of the context window (configurable), Pi triggers compaction: older messages get replaced by a summary generated by a cheap model (Claude Haiku, for instance).
+Sessions become effectively unlimited, with no quality cliff:

-The compaction threshold is configurable — and the summary model can be different from the primary model.
-In practice, using Haiku for compaction summaries while running Opus for reasoning provides excellent quality at minimal cost.
+The compaction threshold is configurable — and the summary model can differ from the primary model.
+Haiku for summaries, Opus for reasoning is the pairing that costs pennies and gives up nothing.

 The 4 Operating Modes

 All four modes share a single abstraction: AgentSession.
-The modes differ only in their I/O layer.
+They differ only in their I/O layer.

 SDK Mode: How OpenClaw Uses Pi

-OpenClaw — the 250K+ star personal AI assistant — uses Pi's SDK mode.
+OpenClaw — the 250K+ star personal AI assistant — runs on Pi's SDK mode.
 It does not spawn Pi as a subprocess.
-It imports and instantiates Pi directly, giving full lifecycle control:
+It imports and instantiates Pi directly, with full lifecycle control:

 import { createAgentSession } from "@mariozechner/pi-agent-core";